MichaelAquilina/python-tools/README.md

 - **Show usages**: select the usages of a specific symbol in your file.
 - This should allow you to quickly refactor/rename variable within your code.
 - **Goto definition**: goto to the original definition of the symbol under the cursor.
-- This will open any corresponding files if they are not already open (even if they form part of the standard library / are installed as a third party module)
+    - This will the corresponding file if it's not already open (even if it forms part of the standard library / is installed as a third party module)
-- More to come?
+- More tools to come?

 ## Windows Support
 Windows should work, however I do not have access to a Windows machine and cannot therefore test out releases (at least currently).
 If you have any issue running this